-Since starting the award process, we have identified the strengths and weakness of our provision and have used this information to create a clear vision and strategy to protect the well-being and mental health of the pupils and staff.
+We are pleased to announce that we have achieved the Well Being Award in recognition of the systems and strategies that are in place to protect the well-being and mental health of pupils and staff.
 As a school we focus on prevention of difficulties by teaching children about mental health and wellbeing using teaching materials produced by the PHSE association, Department of Education-SEAL resources and 3D PHSE curriculum.
 Poor social skills and low esteem impact on children's wellbeing and mental health.
 Therefore we have audited our PHSE curriculum to ensure that children are taught the necessary strategies needed to support their mental health and wellbeing.
 To remove the stigma of talking about mental health we support the Mind Charity " Wear Yellow Campaign" in the Autumn Term and the Spring Term we support the Place2Be Mental Health Week.

 There is an ongoing programme of professional development training for staff so that they are equipped to understand the risk and recognise the associated behaviours that come with mental health difficulties.
 The school has a planned tiered approach to intervention which meets the expectations of the Bexley Council Send Toolkit( This ensures that children that need specialist help can be referred more easily as the school has a clear pathway of identification and intervention).